openenergymonitor/guide/source/setup/connect.markdown

 ### {% linkable_title 1a.
 Connect to WiFi %}

-*Note: All emonPi's purchased during or after July 2017 have the abiity to broadcast a WiFi access point and display a setup wizard to connect to local WiFi.
+*Note: All emonPi's purchased during or after July 2017 have the ability to broadcast a WiFi access point and display a setup wizard to connect to local WiFi.
 For older units skip to [instructions 1b](#1b-connect-to-ethernet).
 RaspberryPi 3 is required for WiFi AP*

 ![emonPi WiFi](/images/setup/emonpi_wifi.png)